When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

 Many credit card issuers give cardholders a grace period during which interest is not charged on purchases if the statement balance is paid in full by the due date each month.

-6. How APR is different than APY
+6. How APR is different from APY

 APY